 Logical Consequences Defined

 Rules are created to keep people, places, and things safe and thriving.
 When rules are broken, there are natural outcomes that occur.
-A toy is broken or a child’s feelings are broken when their toy is snatched away.
+A toy is broken, or a child’s feelings are hurt when their toy is snatched away.
 Sometimes, both physical objects and feelings are harmed.
-These present opportunities for teaching a child that they can take next steps to fix what’s broken and to heal what’s been hurt.
-With a parent’s ongoing commitment to following through on logical consequences, a child will learn to think through consequences before strengthening their ethical decision-making skills.
+These are opportunities for teaching a child that they can take the next steps to fix what’s been broken and to heal what’s been hurt.
+With a parent’s ongoing commitment to follow through on logical consequences, a child will learn to think through consequences thereby strengthening their decision-making skills.

-Following Through on Logical Consequences Is Essential
+Following Through With Logical Consequences Is Essential

 And, after unsafe or inappropriate choices are made, reflecting on the harm caused and what other options were possible can help a child understand the range of possibilities in their decision making.
 Small choices become a dress rehearsal for bigger moments in later years when peers will pressure teens to try breaking laws or taking safety risks.

 Ways to Support Logical Consequences